tramlinehq/store-quirks/README.md

 # A Collection of Mobile App Store Quirks
 [![License](https://img.shields.io/github/license/tramlinehq/store-quirks)](https://github.com/tramlinehq/store-quirks/blob/master/LICENSE)

-# What?
+# What is this?

+As mobile developers, we face unique challenges when it comes to releasing and managing updates for our apps across different app stores.
+One of the primary reasons for this difficulty is the scattered and insufficient documentation available, which lacks the necessary level of detail and nuance to provide a clear understanding of the process.

+Additionally, the interfaces and tools provided by these stores for managing releases are often opaque and and don't offer much insight into how things work behind the scenes, which further complicates the process.

 This reference is a compilation of answers for common and rare situations in an attempt to increase transparency.
 It is compiled from experience, developer forums, Stack Overflow, and various other sources of developer documentation.
 We hope contributions from other developers will grow this resource further.

 > **Note:** A few of these might seem obvious, but they exist to draw a contrast between the stores.

-# Why?

-As mobile developers, we face unique challenges when it comes to releasing and managing updates for our apps across different app stores.
-One of the primary reasons for this difficulty is the scattered and insufficient documentation available, which lacks the necessary level of detail and nuance to provide a clear understanding of the process.

-Additionally, the interfaces and tools provided by these stores for managing releases are often opaque and and don't offer much insight into how things work behind the scenes, which further complicates the process.

 # Glossary